gabes135/gabes135.github.io/_posts/2025-08-01-win_projector.md

   <figcaption>Logistic regression model based on season-to-date four factor stats (10 game cut off).</figcaption>
 </figure>

-While the accuracy improved only modestly, the cross-entropy loss has reduced more substantially, indicating that this model is more calibrated to predict wins and losses than the simple win percentage based BT model.
-The form of the BT model can be simply related to the sigmoid function used to generate probabilities in logistic regression, if team strength is instead reparametrized as an exponential.
+While the accuracy improved only modestly, the cross-entropy loss has reduced more substantially, indicating that this model predicts wins and losses more confidently than the simple win percentage-based BT model.
+It is interesting to note that the form of the BT model can be simply related to the sigmoid function used to generate probabilities in logistic regression, if team strength is instead reparametrized as an exponential.
 In this case, team win percentage is not the most appropriate metric to use, and something like the [ELO rating](https://en.wikipedia.org/wiki/Elo_rating_system) common in chess would be better.
 [Calculating ELO rating for NBA teams](https://www.reddit.com/r/nba/comments/1j2do9p/i_calculated_the_nba_elo_ratings_for_202425/) would be an interesting extension to this simple BT model.

 <!-- ![eos](/assets/win_projector/stabilize.png){: style="max-width: 48%; height: auto; float: left; padding-right: 50px"} -->